Correlation Between Diageo PLC and RBC Bearings

 Strong

 Over the last 90 days Diageo PLC ADR has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of latest weak performance, the Stock's technical and fundamental indicators remain healthy and the recent disarray on Wall Street may also be a sign of long period gains for the firm investors.
+In spite of weak performance in the last few months, the Stock's technical and fundamental indicators remain very healthy which may send shares a bit higher in April 2025.
+The recent disarray may also be a sign of long period up-swing for the firm investors.

 RBC Bearings